-Almost every function of IIT student services is available online through MyIIT; most are found under the Academics tab, which accommodates these channels:
+Almost every function of Illinois Tech student services is available online through MyIIT; most are found under the Academics tab, which accommodates these channels:

-- Academic Profile: The place to view your basic academic profile, primary advisor and use quick links to view your unofficial transcript and holds. - Registration Tools: Provides quick links to look up your class schedule and add or drop classes. - Banner Self-Service: Allows you to navigate through all areas of Banner Self Service including student records, financial aid and personal information forms where you can update addresses and other info. - Student Grades: Use this quick link to view your grades. - Enrollment Verification: You can access and print official certificates of enrollment to provide to a health insurer, auto insurer, or other company that requests proof of your enrollment.
+- Academic Profile: The place to view your basic academic profile, primary adviser and use quick links to view your unofficial transcript and holds. - Registration Tools: Provides quick links to look up your class schedule and add or drop classes. - Banner Self-Service: Allows you to navigate through all areas of Banner Self Service including student records, financial aid and personal information forms where you can update addresses and other info. - Student Grades: Use this quick link to view your grades. - Enrollment Verification: You can access and print official certificates of enrollment to provide to a health insurer, auto insurer, or other company that requests proof of your enrollment.

-Graduate students will receive their Alternate PIN number from the Graduate College prior to the opening of registration for the next term; this number is required to register.
-If you are having difficulty registering, please contact the Registrar's office at registrar@iit.edu.
+Undergraduates must receive an Alternate PIN number from their adviser to register (see the Advising section above).
+If you're having difficulty registering, please contact the Illinois Tech Registrar's office at registrar@iit.edu from your hawk.iit.edu email account.